-Mormonism is a religion that traces itself back to its founder Joseph Smith.
+Mormonism is a religion that was founded by Joseph Smith.
 Smith was born on December 23, 1805 in Sharon, Vermont, and grew up near Palmyra, New York.

 Beginning in 1823, Smith claimed a series of revelations in which he was visited by the angel Moroni.
-Moroni informed him about golden plates buried in a stone box on a hill near Palmyra, which were believed to have been authored by Moroni’s father (the prophet Mormon) and thus contained important writings.
-Smith was told of a way to translate the plates, a task that took him three years to complete (between 1827-1830).
-The golden plates were received along with stones called the Urim and Thummim, which assisted Smith in translating the plates from their reformed Egyptian hieroglyphics into Elizabethan English.
+Moroni informed him about golden plates buried in a stone box on a hill near Palmyra, which were believed to have been written by Moroni’s father (the prophet Mormon) and thus contained important writings.
+Smith was told of a way to translate the plates and this took him three years (between 1827-1830).
+The golden plates were received along with stones called the Urim and Thummim, which assisted Smith in translating them from their reformed Egyptian hieroglyphics into Elizabethan English.
 Smith finally published the translation in 1830 as the Book of Mormon.

-This text became the first of several scriptures for the Mormon Church, and stood in as a final word from God to end the religious confusion of Smith’s day.
-Mormonism also includes several other scriptures.
+This book became the first of several scriptures for the Mormon Church and it stood in as a final word from God to end the religious confusion of Smith’s day.
+Mormonism also has several other scriptures.
 The Bible (the King James version) is accepted and usable but is suspect due to its many errors and omissions as a result of its transmission process (2).
-Mormons, however, believe that the Book of Mormon includes these details and truths missing from the Bible, hence underscoring its superiority.
-Additional Mormon texts include Doctrine and Covenants, a collection of writings containing doctrine and prophecy, and the Pearl of Great Price.
-The Pearl of Great Price, derived from Jesus Christ’s parable of the pearl in Matthew 13, includes some biographical details of Smith’s life, Smith’s re-translations of certain parts of Matthew’s gospel, commentaries, a story of Abraham’s early life based on a translation of an Egyptian papyrus, and several articles of faith.
+Mormons believe that the Book of Mormon includes the details and truths missing from the Bible and that this proves its superiority.
+There is also the Doctrine and Covenants, a collection of writings containing doctrine and prophecy, and the Pearl of Great Price.
+The Pearl of Great Price, derived from Jesus’ parable of the pearl in Matthew 13, includes some biographical details of Smith’s life, Smith’s re-translations of certain parts of Matthew’s gospel, commentaries, a story of Abraham’s early life based on a translation of an Egyptian papyrus, and several articles of faith.

 View of God

-Mormonism holds that there is the Father, the Son, and the Holy Spirit.
-However, it also teaches that these are three separate and distinct beings with the Father and Son having perfected physical bodies and the Holy Ghost having only a body of spirit (3).
-Despite being physically distinct, Mormons believe they are still one in thought, action, and purpose.
-Mormons also prefer using the term “Godhead” as a means to avoid confusion with the Christian concept of the Trinity.
-Mormon leader Bruce D. Porter (d.
+Mormonism believes there is the Father, the Son, and the Holy Spirit.
+These are three separate and distinct beings with the Father and Son having perfected physical bodies and the Holy Ghost having only a body of spirit (3).
+Despite being physically distinct, they are still one in thought, action, and purpose.
+Mormons also prefer using the term “Godhead” to avoid confusion with the Christian concept of the Trinity.
+Mormon leader Bruce Porter (d.
 2016) provided clarity,

 “The Book of Mormon refers in several passages to God, Christ, and the Holy Ghost as “one God,” but Latter-day Saints understand this to mean they are one in mind, purpose, will, and intention.
 Their unity is the same unity of which Christ spoke in his high-priestly prayer following the Last Supper: that his disciples may “be one; as thou, Father, art in me, and I in thee, that they also may be one in us” (John 17:21).
 Hence, Latter-day Saints rarely use the term Trinity, but prefer the title Godhead to refer to the three divine beings who govern our universe in perfect oneness” (4).